-NOTE In a fixed drive the drive mechanism cannot be disengaged from the driven shaft.
+Note 1 to entry: In a fixed drive the drive mechanism cannot be disengaged from the driven shaft.
 An example is a bicycle where the pedals are driven by the rear wheel when the bicycle is going downhill.

-NOTE The fixed loop can include a part or parts of the toy (see Figure 1).
+Note 1 to entry: The fixed loop can include a part or parts of the toy (see Figure 1).